dcos/dcos-ansible/README.md

 # Ansible Roles: Mesosphere DC/OS

-A set of Ansible Roles that install DC/OS on RedHat/CentOS Linux.
+A set of Ansible Roles that manage a DC/OS cluster live cycle on RedHat/CentOS Linux.

 ## Requirements